Prophesied

 /ˈprɑː.fə.saɪd/

-The prophesied events began to unfold.
+The prophesied uprising began at dawn.

 Idioms and phrases